 Malilangwe’s Nutrition Program

-Post distribution monitoring visits are conducted every month by a member of the NOP team, who supervises food preparations, observes patterns of mahewu consumption, captures nutrition records and cleanliness of utensils and storage facilities.
-In addition, The Ministry of Health and Child Welfare also conducts visits to each of the Nutrition Program’s sites.
+Malilangwe carries out monthly post distribution monitoring visits to supervise food preparation, observe patterns of mahewu consumption, capture nutrition records and check on the cleanliness of utensils and storage facilities etc. In addition, The Ministry of Health and Child Welfare also conducts visits to each of the Nutrition Program’s sites.